mom-ocean/MOM6/.testing/README.md

 ## Test configurations

-The following model test configurations (TCs) are supported:
+The following model test configurations (TCs) are supported, and are based on configurations in the MOM6-examples repository.

 - `tc0`: Unit testing of various model components, based on `unit_tests`
 - `tc1`: A low-resolution version of the `benchmark` configuration